bobby-valenzuela/RepoSync/README.md

 ### How it works
 There are two modes:
-- __Auto__: In this mode the script will check (every seconds) if the number of files has changed or the total dir size has changes for each entry in the JSON list.
+- __Auto__: In this mode the script will check (every 3 seconds) if the number of files (in the local dir) has changed or the total dir size has changes for each entry in the JSON list.
 If so, it will sync up the remote system.
-- __Manual__: In this mode, the script only runs one time and immediately sync up the remote system for each entry in the JSON list.
+- __Manual__: In this mode, the script only runs one time and will immediately sync up the remote system for each entry in the JSON list.

 <br />